Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Experiments

 \section{Experiments}

-We evaluate the effectiveness of our proposed method on three widely used datasets based on three principles, i.e., unlearning completeness, unlearning efficiency, and model utility.
-To further investigate our proposed method, we also conduct an ablation study.
+We evaluate the effectiveness of our proposed method, \model{}, across three widely used datasets based on the following three principles, i.e., unlearning completeness, unlearning efficiency, and model utility.
+Note that \model{} inherently adheres to the principle of data privacy by virtue of its design, which solely involves local data manipulation at the client side.
+In addition, we conduct an overlapping validation experiment to provide fundamental support for EWC training.
+To further investigate our proposed method, we also conduct an ablation study of two modules in our proposed method and analyze parameter sensitivity.